sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Management Plane:

-: Is an architectural component providing common functions to steer the behavior of SACM components, e.g. their behavior on the control plane.
+: An architectural component providing common functions to steer the behavior of SACM components, e.g. their behavior on the control plane.

+: Typically, a SACM component can fulfill its purpose without continuous input from the management plane.
+In contrast, without continuous availability of control plane functions a typical SACM component could not function properly.
+In general, interaction on the management plane is less frequent and less regular than on the control plane.
+Input via the management plane can be manual (e.g. via a CLI), or can be automated via management plane functions that are part of other SACM components.

 Network Address: